siderolabs/talos/website/content/v1.14/reference/cli.md

 ### Options

 ```
-      --cert-fingerprint strings                    list of server certificate fingeprints to accept (defaults to no check)
+      --cert-fingerprint strings                    list of server certificate fingerprints to accept (defaults to no check, only used with --insecure flag)
-  -c, --cluster string                              Cluster to connect to if a proxy endpoint is used.
+  -c, --cluster string                              cluster to connect to if a proxy endpoint is used
   -p, --config-patch stringArray                    the list of config patches to apply to the local config file before sending it to the node
-      --context string                              Context to be used in command
+      --context string                              context to be used in command
       --dry-run                                     check how the config change will be applied in dry-run mode
   -e, --endpoints strings                           override default endpoints in Talos configuration
   -f, --file string                                 the filename of the updated configuration
   -h, --help                                        help for apply-config
-  -i, --insecure                                    apply the config using the insecure (encrypted with no auth) maintenance service
+  -i, --insecure                                    use the insecure (encrypted with no auth) maintenance service
   -m, --mode auto, no-reboot, reboot, staged, try   apply config mode (default auto)
   -n, --nodes strings                               target the specified nodes
-      --siderov1-keys-dir string                    The path to the SideroV1 auth PGP keys directory.
-Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
-Only valid for Contexts that use SideroV1 auth.
+      --siderov1-keys-dir string                    the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
-      --talosconfig string                          The path to the Talos configuration file.
-Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
+      --talosconfig string                          the path to the Talos configuration file, defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order
       --timeout duration                            the config will be rolled back after specified timeout (if try mode is selected) (default 1m0s)
 ```